 Alexander has a commercial and chancery practice.
-He has substantial experience of acting for clients from high-profile international corporations to individual private clients and is regularly instructed in a wide range of cases.
+He has substantial experience of acting for a range of clients from high-profile international corporations to private individuals private and is regularly instructed in a wide range of cases.

-His work spans litigation, international commercial arbitration and commercial mediation and concerns commercial contract disputes of all kinds; minority shareholder, company and partnership disputes; guarantees and mortgage lending; civil fraud; breach of fiduciary obligations; professional negligence, in particular that of construction professionals.
+His work spans litigation; international commercial arbitration; commercial mediation; commercial contract; minority shareholder, company and partnership disputes; guarantees and mortgage lending; civil fraud; breach of fiduciary obligations; and professional negligence, in particular that of construction professionals.
 He has a long-standing specialism in business format franchising and covenants in restraint of trade.

-Many of his cases require the careful consideration of the tactical and strategic aspects involved in achieving a successful outcome for his clients.
-He gives clear and pragmatic advice, and is always aware of the commercial aspects of the advice he gives.
+He gives clear and pragmatic advice and is always aware of the commercial aspects of the advice he gives.

 He is a Fellow of the Chartered Institute of Arbitrators and an accredited mediator.
 He accepts instructions on direct access in appropriate circumstances.